 On 16 October 1793 Marie Antoinette was beheaded at the place the la Revolution ( nowadays the Place the la Concorde).
 She was 37 years old.

 You can find a funerary monument there dedicated to the royal couple which is slightly romanticized and does not really do justice to the truth if you compare it with other images of the couple.
 You can find the Basilica in Saint Denis, a suburb of Paris.
+It is a great place to visit.
+Not many tourists take the effort to go there, There are no queues and crowds with selfy sticks.
+Instead you are in a serene place, surrounded by the kings and queens of France.

 I love these films on Marie Antoinette, especialle the one with Kirsten Dust.
 It is based on Antonia Fraser's biography, but the contemporary sountrack and the quick and beautifull scenes make it far easier to digest!